-181 Commonwealth was designed by architect Clarence S. Luce and built in 1878 by T. E. and W. H. Stuart, builders, as the home of banker and merchant Charles Whitney and his wife, Jessie Grant (Perkins) Whitney.
+181 Commonwealth was designed by architect Clarence S. Luce and built in 1878 by T. E. and W. H. Stuart, builders, as the home of merchant Charles Whitney and his wife, Jessie Grant (Perkins) Whitney.
 They previously had lived at 225 Beacon.
 He is shown as the owner of 181 Commonwealth on the original building permit application dated March 28, 1878.

-The Whitneys continued to live at 181 Commonwealth during the 1894-1895 winter season, but had moved to 336 Beacon by the next season.
+The Whitneys continued to live at 181 Commonwealth during the 1883-1884 winter season, but moved thereafter, probably to Washington DC.
+In June of 1886, he purchased 265 Beacon, which they had made their home by the 1887-1888 winter season.

 They continued to live at 181 Commonwealth during the 1894-1895 winter season, but moved thereafter to 301 Marlborough.